yoshutch/byu-oit-hackday-2024/README.md

+# BYU OIT AppEng Hack Day 2024
+Proof of Concept application idea with Go and HTMX.

-# Hack Day 2024 - Go, Go-Template, HTMX (GoTH) Stack
+## Go, Go-Template, HTMX (GoTH) Stack
 I wanted to prove out a Go stack that provides both REST APIs and HTML pages.

 I also wanted to test out Kafka as an internal event bus between different apps.